Home-sharing and your insurance:

 Or, depending on your situation, they may recommend a landlord policy that could cover the structure, the property inside (including your appliances and furnishings), lost rental income in case of damage, legal fees, and liability claims.

 Pro tip: If you're staying as a guest in a shared property like an Airbnb, check with your homeowners or renters insurance to find out what protection you have if any damages occur.

 Already a Liberty Mutual customer?
-Contact our customer service center or your agent to explore your home-sharing coverage options.
+Contact our customer service center to explore your home-sharing coverage options.